How to Clean Your Baby’s Ears

-Here’s how: Wet the washcloth in warm water.
-Then, wipe it around the outer area of the baby’s ear to gradually clean any earwax that’s trickled outside.
+The best way to remove earwax is by using a soft washcloth dipped in warm water.
+First, dip the washcloth in warm water and squeeze it out to get rid of excess water.
+Then use it to wipe around the outer area of the baby’s ear to gradually clean any earwax that’s trickled outside.
 Most of the wax will fall out on its own.
 The remaining can be wiped off.
 Do not push the washcloth inside the ear canal.
-Take your baby to your paediatrician and let them take a look at his ears.
+Take your baby to your paediatrician and let him take a look at his ears.
 Your paediatrician might scrape out the wax inside the ear using a tiny tool.

 2. Using Baby Ear Drops

 If the build-up is deep, you might need to use ear drops.
 Before administering ear drops, ensure that you use the ones which are recommended by your baby’s paediatrician.
 Calm down your baby and keep him engaged in some activity, else choose a time of the day when your baby is usually silent and rested.
 Hold the bottle of ear drops in your palms to slightly warm it up.
 Lay your baby on your lap, with the blocked ear facing towards you.
 Use an eyedropper and fill it up with the solution in the bottle.